 - The Number Detective: 100 Number Puzzles to Test Your Logical Thinking

-These activities have really allowed me to further the challenge within maths lessons (and even during particular topics!) within the classroom.
+These KS2 maths challenges have really allowed me to go deeper with certain children within maths lessons (and even during particular topics!) within the classroom.

-Having a wider range of challenge resources makes it much easier to ensure that you are deepening maths mastery in a way that is meaningful and encourages children to use logic.
+Having a wider range of maths challenge resources makes it much easier to ensure that you are deepening maths mastery in a way that is meaningful and encourages children to use logic.

 To find more challenges you can use with the greater depth children in your class, check out these other TSL blogs: